marknorrapscm/serverless-media-portal/README.md

 * How the authentication works
 * Issues around AWS costs and the free tier
 * Running the project offline and further development

+Notice a bug or want to suggest a feature?
+Open an issue and I'll respond.
+Better yet, fork the project and contribute yourself.

+If you like the project make sure to drop a ⭐